 Criminal and Civil Statute of Limitations

 Frequently, children do not tell anyone that they were abused until months or years after the incident or series of incidents occurred.
-Many cases that have made headlines in the US are not recent, instead dating back to the 1960s, 70s, and 80s.
+Many cases that have made headlines in the US are not recent, but instead, date back to the 1960s, 70s, and 80s.

-That presents a problem to the justice system due to the statute of limitations prevents filing a legal action after a period of time.
+That presents a problem to the justice system because of the statute of limitations prevents filing a legal action after a period of time.
 Depending on the state and the crime, these statutes say that someone cannot be prosecuted for a crime or sued after a certain amount of time has elapsed.

 In Maryland, there is no criminal statute of limitations for felony crimes, such as sexual abuse of a minor.
 There is no time limit for criminal prosecution.
 There is, however, a statute of limitations for filing civil lawsuits.
 This legal avenue can be helpful in cases of child sex abuse since there is often little evidence that could prove the crime in criminal court—the burden of proof is lower in lawsuits.

 Victims in Maryland can file a lawsuit for allegations of abuse until they are 25.
 They can also do so up until they are 36, but must prove gross negligence, which is harder to do.
 In 2019, a bill passed in the Maryland House of Delegates that would have eliminated the civil statute of limitations entirely for these cases.
-However, it was shot down by a committee vote.
+However, a committee vote shot it down.

 In Pennsylvania, where the most recent expose was released in 2018 by a grand jury, some lawmakers are also pushing for changes in the statute of limitations to allow old cases to go to court.